jBernz/air-challenge/README.md

 Much of my time was spent working through bugs with things like misaligned keys in data formatting, type mismatches children not rendering, and issues with Node and dependencies.
 If I were to continue working some things I would do are:

 - Add drag and drop to boards

-- Add frontend tests

 - Add frontend integration tests

 - Remove AI artifacts and extraneous logic

-- Get Tests working with Docker
+- Get Tests working with Docker, and add a test env

 Please let me know if you have any questions, or if I can provide anything to help you evaluate!